mikechumba/github-search/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+The Github Logo is a property of Github.com and Github Inc. It can therefore not be reproduced for any commercial or personal use.